You are listening to the Sean Hannity Radio Show Podcast.

 They're getting their Obamagasm again.

-They're gonna go nuts in that hall.
+They're going to go nuts in that hall.

-They were the same hall chanting black lives matter.
+They were the same hall chanting Black Lives Matter.

 How about all lives matter?